The Beginnings Of

 We have to make sure you succeed or we have failed.

-While you are busy learning, we are too.
-We know that whatever we write today may change tomorrow.
-There will be new ways to learn, new technologies, and new study methods.
 We intend to continually improve our site, our content and our app to make sure that every student has the chance to be their best.
 When they do, we all win.

 So thanks to my brother for asking me to send that email to help my nephew do better in college.
 From that simple start, we hope to help millions of others do the same.